jerryjj/serverless-with-gcf/demo1/README.md

 ## Triggering

-After the function has finised deploying, you can call it with ie. curl curl "https://[YOUR_REGION]-[YOUR_PROJECT_ID].cloudfunctions.net/[FUNCTION_NAME]"
+After the function has finished deploying, you can call it with ie. curl curl "https://[YOUR_REGION]-[YOUR_PROJECT_ID].cloudfunctions.net/[FUNCTION_NAME]"

 Examples: